skip to main content

 Medical necessity

-This medical billing and coding terminology refers to any service that is needed for treatment.
+This medical billing and coding term refers to any service that is needed for treatment.
 It does not include services that are cosmetic or experimental.

 Medical record number